2.8 tile (pattern)

 On Windows and Qt, the tile resource now also supports vector images in SVG format.

-The IDM for Qt was already able to display SVG images, but only via a pixel-based proxy image that was scaled accordingly.
-The .svg file extension is now recognized as an SVG image format and vector-based drawing is used when displaying it in the various objects.
+The .svg file extension is recognized as a SVG image format and vector-based drawing is used when displaying it in the various objects.
 This ensures the best possible reproduction of vector images for applications that are displayed on HiDPI screens.

 For performance reasons, the pixel-based proxy image is used when drawing background tiles of grouping objects in the tilestyle_tiled style.